dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/on-premises/prerequisites.md

 ### Github

-dbt Cloud can integrate with your Github Enterprise installation to enable interacting with Github Pull Requests, as well as automatically permissioning your environments via Github's API.
+dbt Cloud can integrate with your Github, Github Enterprise, or Github Enterprise Server installation to enable interacting with Github Pull Requests, as well as automatically permissioning your environments via Github's API.
 To set this up, you will need to be an admin on your Github Enterprise organization.

-First, log into your Github Enterprise instance, and navigate to your organization's settings page.
-Click Github Apps (not OAuth Apps!), and then click New Github App to start configuring a new Github app for your dbt Cloud instance.
+First, log into Github, and navigate to your organization's settings page.
+Click **Github Apps** (not OAuth Apps!), and then click **New Github App** to start configuring a new Github app for your dbt Cloud instance.

 Enter the following values, replacing `<hostname>` with the hostname of your dbt Cloud installation.